The business model is the ceiling

 The exits are architectural

-Four responses operate above effort.
+Four moves go beyond working harder.
 Each answers the same question: does this change how capacity is created?
 External capital can front-load capacity, but it doesn't change linear unit economics.
-Capital can fund any of these exits.
+Capital can fund the architectural exits, Productize and Partner.
 Capital alone, applied to a bound model, raises the ceiling without breaking it.

 Productize.
 Detach delivery from the bound resource.
 Move from selling capacity (hours, headcount, attention) to selling instances of a product that runs without the producer once it's built.
-Real productization shifts the unit economics.
-Cost grows slower than revenue across acquisition, delivery, and support.
-The bound resource doesn't scale with each new sale.
+Cost grows slower than revenue on delivery and support, and the bound resource doesn't scale with each new sale.
+Acquisition is the exception: it can still climb as cheap channels exhaust, which is why productizing trades a delivery ceiling for a go-to-market one.
 Relabeling custom development as a "product" still scales with input.

 Partner.
 Externalize capacity.
 The partnership only changes the ceiling when delivery and support ownership moves with it.
 Lead-generation alone shifts acquisition without relieving the bound resource.
-Channel partners, white-label arrangements, marketplace distribution, and integration partnerships all redirect the bound resource, but their unit economics differ.
+Only the partnerships that move delivery and support ownership relieve the bound resource: white-label, some reseller deals.
+Marketplace and integration that move only acquisition behave like lead-gen, shifting demand without relieving the bind.
 The model still scales with input, but the input is no longer the team's.
-Architectural complexity moves to the relationship structure: who owns delivery, who owns the customer, who owns the support load.
+The hard part moves into the relationship: who owns delivery, who owns the customer, who owns the support load.

 Exit.
 Move the skill into a model with existing capacity: an employer, an acquirer, or a platform with built-out distribution.
 The ceiling moves because the model changes.
 The skills survive the transition.
 The bound resource type changes with the model.